And if you follow the rules, you’re going to have more stability in your life than if you don’t follow the rules.

 Furthermore, women tend to spend less time in the workforce due to breaks from their career for life events such as maternity, child care, parental care etc. This necessitates that more emphasis should be on creating savings/investments vehicles to compensate for the gaps discussed above.

 This is particularly significant when you consider that generally, when compared to men, women tend to have many routine (and unique) wants, needs and activities that require money and reflect directly on their self confidence/image.
-Some examples: grooming (manicure/pedicure, hair and makeup/ clothing, cosmetics etc.)
+Some examples: grooming (menstrual health hygiene products, manicure/pedicure, hair and makeup/clothing, cosmetics, cosmetic surgery etc.)

 This leads to more opportunities but invariably also means women are acquiring high debt loads via student loans.
 Financial Literacy is key to managing these debts so they do not lead to poor health and high stress levels, thus wiping off the gains of a good education.